10 Things to do in Downtown Greenville for Under 10 Bucks

 2. Treat yourself to a unique steamed bagel at Sully’s

 Sully’s Steamers is the place to go if you are a fan of bagels, and definitely the best quick breakfast option downtown.
 They offer dozens of flavorful combinations, including options to please both carnivores and vegetarians.
-Whether topped with scrambled eggs, hummus, or loads of meat, there is a bagel here for just about anyone here.
-And of course, you can always stick with a classic bagel and cream cheese.
+Whether topped with scrambled eggs, hummus, or loads of meat, there is a bagel here for just about anyone.

 The unique aspect of Sully’s is that these are no ordinary bagels, but rather steamed bagels.
 When you steam a bagel, it turns into a big gooey mess, albeit a very tasty one!
 Fortunately, the tables are stocked with a full container of napkins!
 If you are not a fan of tearing your teeth into a hard bagel, you will likely be a fan of these super soft, yet super messy treats.